This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Line a small 4×6-inch or 5×5-inch dish with foil leaving an overhang on the sides to lift the fudge out of the pan easily.
+• Line a small 4×6-inch or 5×5-inch dish with foil, leaving an overhang on the sides to lift the fudge out easily.

-• Melt butter in a 2-quart saucepan over medium-low heat.
+• In a 2-quart saucepan, melt the butter over medium-low heat.

-• Stir in the peanut butter and continue stirring until smooth.
+• Stir in the peanut butter and mix until smooth and well combined.

 • Remove the pan from the heat and stir in the vanilla extract.

-• Add the sifted powdered sugar and stir until smooth.
+• Add the sifted powdered sugar and stir until the mixture is smooth.

-• Pour the fudge into the baking dish and smooth the top with the back of a spoon or rubber spatula.
+• Pour the fudge mixture into the prepared dish and smooth the top with the back of a spoon or a rubber spatula.

-• Cover tightly and refrigerate for at least 4 hours or until firm.
+• Cover the dish tightly and refrigerate for at least 1 hour or until the fudge is firm.

 • Store this fudge in an airtight container.
 The fudge keeps well for up to a week at room temperature or for 2 weeks if refrigerated.